manisha-4/last_minute_notes/README.md

 # last_minute_notes
-All notes foe the last minutes revision of core subjects
+All notes for the last minutes revision of core subjects All resources has been taken from geeksforgeeks.